fboender/jerrybuild/README.md

 ![Status: Unstable](https://img.shields.io/badge/status-unstable-red.svg)

-A lightweight build / CI (Continues Integration) server.
+A lightweight build / CI (Continuous Integration) server.

 ## About

-Jerrybuild is a lightweight project build and Continues Integration server written in Python.
+Jerrybuild is a lightweight project build and Continuous Integration server written in Python.
 Basically, it's a web server that listens for webhook notifications and then runs scripts.